 Your credit file is a detailed record of your financial history.
 It’s used by lenders to judge your ability to manage loans and repayments.
 Your file contains your personal information as well as any details of loans and credit cards you have held.

 People with scores between 0 and 550 are likely to have a weak or below-average credit history.
 This means that your credit report may include evidence of:

 - Multiple credit inquiries in a short period of time.

 - Overdue accounts.

 If you have poor credit, you’ll struggle to get approved for a credit card.
 You may also be given higher interest rates when you apply for a loan.
 With a better credit score, a person has a greater chance of securing a loan.
 This is because they’re deemed as more responsible borrowers.

-What is the credit repair process in Australia?
+How does credit repair work in Australia?

 After getting in touch with a suitable company, they will be able to investigate and assess your credit file.
 Following this, they will request information from credit providers.
 This includes copies of any notices and file notes, to investigate whether or not negative listings have been placed correctly.

 Assuming that you do have negative listings on your credit file, then it’s time to get these files removed.
 This process involves your cases being disputed.